1989 British League season

-The 1989 British League season (also known as the Sunbrite British League for sponsorship reasons) was the 55th season of the top tier of speedway in the United Kingdom and the 25th known as the British League.
+The 1989 British League season (also known as the Sunbrite British League for sponsorship reasons) was the 55th season of the top tier of motorcycle speedway in the United Kingdom and the 25th known as the British League.

 Summary

 The Coventry Bees were the defending champions from 1988.
 The league was once again run over a 15-heat formula, with 7 riders per team.

 Oxford Cheetahs bounced back to winning ways claiming their third title in five years.
 The team was led by their double world champion Hans Nielsen who by the end of the season would be world champion for the third time and top the averages for an incredible seventh season running.
 He was backed up by Simon Wigg, Martin Dugard, Andy Grahame, Marvyn Cox and Troy Butler, all of whom averaged from about 6 to 8 points for the season.
 The defending champions Coventry could only finish 5th after losing Tommy Knudsen for the season.
-Cradley Heath won thir 8th Knockout Cup in 11 years (it would also be their last).
+Cradley Heath won their 8th Knockout Cup in 11 years (it would also be their last).